huntdatacenter/docs/docs/data-transfer/external-kista.md

 ![ekista_11](./images/ekista_6.png "ekista_11")

 7. In the **`Warning`** window:
-   - Compare and verify that the appropriate **`SHA-256 key fingerprint`** from the transfer info matches
+   - Compare and verify that the appropriate **`SHA-256 key fingerprint`** from the transfer information matches
    - Click **`Yes`**

 ![ekista_12](./images/ekista_7.png "ekista_12")